Optical downlink modeling for low-earth-orbit and medium-earth-orbit satellites under atmospheric turbulence with a quantum-state-tomography use case: Atmospheric channel modeling for the optical downlink

 The general law in Eq.~(\ref{beerlambert}) must be modified to describe FSO communication via arbitrary links.
 First, consider a satellite located exactly at the zenith, so that its slant range $z$ equals its altitude $H$.
-The transmittance can then be computed as \cite{pirandola2021satellite}:
+The transmittance can then be computed as \cite{pirandola2021satellite}

-which provides a lower bound for attenuation applicable to any altitude $H$, above which atmospheric density becomes negligible.
-In practice, for any altitude $H \geq 30$ km, the atmospheric extinction for a satellite at the zenith position can be estimated as $\eta_{atm}^{zen} \approx 0.9675$, corresponding to a photon loss of $0.143$ dB \cite{pirandola2021satellite}.
+This provides a lower bound for transmittance applicable to altitudes above which atmospheric density becomes negligible.
+In practice, for any altitude $H \geq 30~\mathrm{km}$, the atmospheric transmittance for a satellite at the zenith position can be estimated as $\eta_{\textrm{atm}}^{\textrm{zen}} \approx 0.9934$, corresponding to a photon loss of approximately $0.0287~\mathrm{dB}$.

 The instantaneous altitude of the signal along the slant path, denoted as $h(z, \zeta)$, is a function of both the slant distance and the zenith angle.
 Using this definition, the generalized form of the atmospheric transmittance becomes: